-An atrial septal defect (ASD) is a hole in the atrial septum – the muscular wall that separates the heart’s two upper chambers, or atria.
-This defect makes your heart work harder than it should.
-ASD develops before birth, meaning it’s a congenital defect.
+An atrial septal defect (ASD) is a hole in the heart’s atrial septum – the muscular wall that separates the heart’s two upper chambers, or atria.
+This congenital heart defect makes the heart work harder than it should.

-Because of the hole in the atrial septum, oxygen-rich blood from the left chamber mixes with oxygen-poor blood from the right chamber.
-This means some oxygen-rich blood is pumped to your lungs – where it has just been – instead of to your body.
+The hole in the atrial septum allows oxygen-rich blood from the left chamber of the heart to mix with oxygen-poor blood from the right chamber.
+Some oxygen-rich blood is pumped to your lungs – where it just arrived from – instead of to your body.

 At Aurora Health Care, our surgeons and cardiologists (heart specialists) are experts in diagnosing and treating all types of heart conditions, including ASDs.
 We will schedule your appointment quickly, listen to your concerns and help you get the treatment you need to keep your heart working correctly.